Investing back into our industries

-We have a long, rich history of story-telling in Australia but unfortunately it's not always easy to get these stories onto our screens.
-So Media Super found a way to help.
+We have a long, rich history of storytelling in Australia and it's not always easy to get these stories onto our screens.
+So, Media Super found a way to help.

-In a landmark partnership with Fulcrum Media Finance, Media Super established a revolving loan fund in 2010 to cash-flow the Australian Producer Offset and provide access to pre-sale advance loans for film and TV productions across Australia and New Zealand.
+In a landmark arrangement with Fulcrum Media Finance, Media Super established a revolving loan facility in 2010 to cash-flow the Australian Producer Offset and provide access to pre-sale advance loans for film and TV productions across Australia and New Zealand.

-Originally launched as a $30 million revolving loan in 2010, the investment was doubled to $60 million in 2015 to meet funding demand.
-We have loaned more than $275 million to help finance a range of film and TV productions since the facility was launched.
+Originally launched as a $30 million revolving loan in 2010, the facility limit was doubled to $60 million in 2015 to meet funding demand.
+Following Media Super’s merger with Cbus, support continued with the limit increased to $80 million.

-Some of the productions we have supported over the years include The Dressmaker, Lion, Top End Wedding, Breath, Last Cab to Darwin, Sweet Country, Upper Middle Bogan, Rake, Top of the Lake, Miss Fisher's Murder Mysteries, Cleverman, and Struggle Street, as well as a host of children's programming.
+Some of the productions we have supported over the years include The Dressmaker, Lion, Top End Wedding, Breath, Last Cab to Darwin, Sweet Country, Upper Middle Bogan, Rake, Top of the Lake, Miss Fisher's Murder Mysteries, Cleverman, Struggle Street, The Family Court Murders, The Newsreader, Bump – Series 3, as well as a host of children's programming.